kworkflow/kworkflow/documentation/man/kw.rst

 init
 ~~~~
 This command creates a kworkflow.config file in the current directory.
 The
-primary reason for rerunning kw init is to pick up newly config file.
+primary reason for running kw init is to pick up a freshly created config
+file.

 statistics [--day [YEAR/MONTH/DAY] | --week [YEAR/MONTH/DAY] | --month [YEAR/MONTH] --year [YEAR] ]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-kw keep track of metadata regarding features utilization to be later used for show kw usage statistics, in summary, kw keep track of:
+kw keeps track of metadata regarding utilization of features.
+This data is used to show kw usage statistics.
+In summary, kw keeps track of:

 1. *Build*